 Old Faithful Facts

-However, these alterations actually made the geyser even more predictable than before.
-So, the greater the duration of a given eruption, the more extended the next interval will be.
+These are also believed responsible for altering the levels of the subterranean water deposits which feed the geyser.
+Ironically, however, these actually made the geyser more predictable than before.
+The greater the duration of an eruption, the longer the next interval will be.